CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 ### What is a database?

 A database is a structured set of data held in a computer.
-It provides ways to store, retrieve and organize information.
+It stores, retrieves and organizes information.

 You will actually very likely be using these in your every day life!
 A few examples: